junyoung-sim/tinyrv1/README.md

 ## Acknowledgements

-I appreciate Professor Christoper Batten and student members of Cornell Custom Silicon Systems for their instruction and feedback that made this project possible.
+I appreciate Professor Christoper Batten and student members of Cornell Custom Silicon Systems for providing the instruction and feedback that made this project possible.